 We also welcome medical graduates, as well as UK medical undergraduates wishing to intercalate.
 Find out more on the Medical School website.

 Lead academic: Dr Victoria Ridger

-The course is delivered by experts within the cardiovascular field, both clinicians and academics.
-It provides a unique research environment within which students can learn valuable transferable skills encompassing the full range of activity from discovery science at the laboratory bench to the hospital clinic/bedside.
-The research project forms the major part of your studies, during which time you will be integrated into the department as a member of an established research team.
+The course is delivered by experts within the cardiovascular field.
+It provides a unique research environment within which you can learn valuable transferable skills encompassing the full range of activities from discovery science at the laboratory bench to the hospital clinic or bedside.
+A research project forms the major part of your studies, during which time you will be integrated into the department as a member of an established research team.

 Please see our University website for the most up-to-date course information: https://www.sheffield.ac.uk/postgraduate/taught/courses

 Information for international students